TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/universal_step_builder_test.md

 ## Test Execution

-The universal test can be executed in two ways:
+The universal test can be executed in three ways:

 ### 1. Standalone Usage